 The OSR is configurable and set by the OSR[2:0] bits in the CLOCK register.
-There are OSR settings in the ADS131M08, allowing different data rate settings for any given master clock frequency.
+In addition, the TBM bit in the CLOCK registers can be used to enable an even lower OSR setting of 64 for highest speed application.
+There are nine OSR settings in the ADS131M03, allowing nine different data rate settings for any given master clock frequency.
 Table 8-2 lists the OSR settings and their corresponding output data rates for the nominal CLKIN frequencies mentioned.